 PrEP (Pre-exposure prophylaxis) is a type of medication called Truvada that is already used in Australia to treat HIV.
-Truvada has been shown to be extremely effective as PrEP at reducing HIV transmission among men who have sex with men.
+Truvada has been shown to be extremely effective as PrEP at reducing HIV transmission.

 How do I get a PrEP prescription?